NexusHiveMind/mydnd_page/README.md

 +Thematic differences with D&D:
     -No dark Vision Races.
     -No half-races.
-    -3 Actions and a reaction from pathfinder 2e replace Action (2 actions) and movement/bonus action (1 action) from 5e.
+    -3 Actions and a reaction from pathfinder 2e replace Action (2 actions) and movement/bonus action (1 action) and a reaction from 5e.
-    -Concentration demands you spend 1 Action point every turn to maintain the spell
+    -Concentration demands you spend 1 Action point every turn to maintain the spell -Advantage/Disadvantage Rare (it is a difference of +5 statistically)

 +DYING
     -Use the exhaustion new rule of One D&D (-1 to all D20 rolls and -1 to their Spell Save DC for each level of exhaustion), but tie it with the wound condition for pathfinder (old rules, not new ones).